luhn/pyramid-resource/README.md

 ## Dynamic resource trees

 One of the more interesting features of URL traversal is that trees can be created on the fly.
-This allows for dynamic traversal trees that can the application state, such as objects in a database.
+This allows for dynamic resource trees that can mirror the application state, such as objects in a database.

-pyramid-resource enables this by providing a `get_child` method for you to override.
-The method takes in a single key argument and is invoked if no child resource can be found in `__children__`.
-By default it returns `None`, indicating no child resource exists with the given key.
-You can also raise a KeyError to indicate the same.
-You can return a `Resource` subclass and it will be used to create a child resource on the fly.
+Dynamic resource trees can be created by implementing a `get_child` method on a resource class.
+This method should accept a single argument of a URL segment and will be called if no child is found in the `__children__` property.
+If the URL segment corresponds to a valid child resource, `get_child` should return a resource class and the child resource will be instanciated from that.
+If no corresponding child is found, `None` should be returned or `KeyError` raised, and traversal will be halted.

 ```python
 class Child(Resource):